djessich/cookbook-pyload/README.md

 Regarding your OS, you may need additional recipes or cookbooks for this cookbook's recipes to converge on the node.
 In particular, the following things should be considered.

 * On Debian/Ubuntu, use the [apt](https://github.com/chef-cookbooks/apt) cookbook to ensure the package cache is updated so Chef can install packages, or consider putting apt-get in your bootstrap process or knife bootstrap template.
 Otherwise this cookbook won't install latest versions of Pyload dependencies using sysem package manager (apt).
-* On Red Hat Enterprise Linux (RHEL) and derivatives, some 3rd party repositories may be necessary to be installed and enabaled in yum to install required packages/dependencies for Pyload used in certain recipes of this cookbook.
+* On Red Hat Enterprise Linux (RHEL) and derivatives, some 3rd party repositories may be necessary to be installed and enabled in yum to install required packages/dependencies for Pyload used in certain recipes of this cookbook.
 The [yum](https://github.com/chef-cookbooks/yum) and [yum-epel](https://github.com/chef-cookbooks/yum-epel) cookbooks are therefore suggested to be in your `run_list`.

 ## Attributes